MakeSchool-Tutorials/Node-Reddit-Clone/P04-Create-Subreddits/content.md

 ![SUBREDDIT FORM](assets/subreddit-form.png)

-> [challenge]
-> Make it possible for a post to have multiple subreddits.
-What would be the changes you would have to make to do that?

 Now when you make a new post, you should be able to type in a subreddit string and save the post.

 The post should save with its new subreddit string, but we won't be able to see it just yet.